The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 If you are trying to find cheap trains from Geneva to Venice, Omio is a good place to book your ticket in order to get a low fare.
 But while using Omio, you can take additional steps to help save even more money when you are traveling on a budget.
 Purchasing tickets that cannot be refunded or exchanged will often be for sale at a lower price.
 Booking your ticket in advance is also helpful because buying train tickets the day or week of departure can often raise the price.
 It is also a good idea to be flexible with your travel schedule so that you can opt for a departure time with a lower price.

-Travel by train between Geneva, Switzerland and Venice, Italy is: Partially open.
+Travel between Geneva, Switzerland and Venice, Italy by train is: Unrestricted.

-The current restriction level for your return trip by train from Venice to Geneva is: Partially open
+The current restriction level for your return trip by train from Venice to Geneva is: Unrestricted

-Reentry to Switzerland is allowed for: Entry is partially open for citizens and permanent residents of Italy
+Reentry to Switzerland is allowed for: Entry is unrestricted for citizens and permanent residents of Italy

 What are the requirements?